kmannaraj/Data-Science-Learning/README.md

 2. Reviews, includes the listing and the detailed comments
 3. Calendar, containing the listing and the price associated

+Questions
+1. What do we understand about the availability of litings and their price over time
+2. What are the most common amenities
+3. Which areas are popular by way of rating score
+4. What do we understand from the sentiments of people writing reviews

 # Data Preparation
 1. Cleanup
     1. Imputing "available" to 1 & 0 from t and f